phuongdang15694/MLProject/README.md

 - In the other panels, we are unable to identify the significant differences.

 ## Linear Discriminant Analysis (LDA)
-LDA is used find a linear combination of features that characterizes or separate two or more classes of objects or events
+- LDA is used find a linear combination of features that characterizes or separate two or more classes of objects or events.

+- LDA assumes that the covariance matrix across classes is the same.

 We use function `lda()` (from package `MASS`)
 ```{r }